A map of the Okapi Wildlife Reserve in DRC, created as a result of two mapathons focussing on illegal activities in the park.

 The “Okapi Wildlife Reserve: Illegal Sourcing of Gold and Timber” map aims to enable international organisations, like WCS, and Belgian organizations, like universities and NGOs, in better responding to crises affecting the area as well as to implement sustainable development initiatives.
 Download the map below, or download the raw data from OpenStreetMap and use it for your own map or project!

-The tracing was done from the most recent high-resolution satellite imagery that is currently available from the region as Open Data.
+The tracing was done through a HOT Missing Maps task, using the most recent high-resolution satellite imagery that is currently available from the region as Open Data.
 Most of it dates from 2013, and since then illegal activities have reportedly increased a lot.
 IPIS hopes to perform a follow up mapping of the park once new imagery is available.